danielm/uploader/README.md

 # JQuery File Uploader
 A jQuery plugin for file uploading using ajax(a sync); includes support for queues, progress tracking and drag and drop.

-The focus will be modern browsers, but also providing a method to know when is the plugin is not supported.
+The focus will be modern browsers, but also providing a method to know when the plugin is not supported.
 The idea is to keep it simple and lightweight, no need to add hacky code to unnecessary features for the web we have nowadays.

 Basic Javascript knowledge is necesary to setup this plugin: how to set parameters, callbacks, etc.